-Dealing with nervous breakdowns and chronic chest ailments, Jenny was harried by ever-present household debt.
+Dealing with nervous breakdowns and chronic chest ailments, Jenny was harried by everpresent household debt.
 One partial solution was to withhold a small part of her weekly allowance in order to deal with their arrears, the extent of which she tended to hide from Marx.
-In July 1869 the Great Man exploded upon learning of this frugal effort; to Engels he wrote, for the presidency of the ADAV in the hopes of incorporating it into the International.
-At the same time, he wrote (to a cousin of Engels): "the adherence of the ADAV will only be of use at the beginning, against our opponents here.
-Later the whole institution of this Union, which rests on a false basis, must be destroyed."
+In July 1869 the Great Man exploded upon learning of this frugal effort; to Engels he wrote, "When I asked why, she replied that she was frightened to come out with the vast total (owed).
+Women plainly always need to be controlled!"